In 25 years, Youth Focus has transformed the lives of 25,000 young people.

 None of this would be possible if it weren’t for Youth Focus.

-I came from a household where I was constantly in survival mode.
+Growing up I felt I was constantly in survival mode.

 I now realise I lived with extreme anxiety throughout my childhood and teenage years.